marcaurelsecond/Advanced-Context-Engineering-for-AI-Agents/Prompts sample/Intentional Compaction.md

 This `progress_summary.md` will be used to **onboard the next agent instance**, providing it with all necessary context to continue seamlessly without repeating prior work or requiring extensive re-analysis.
 Focus on **precision and brevity**, ensuring all essential information is present without unnecessary verbosity, to minimize context burden for future steps."

-You're right, let's complete the Intentional Compaction Prompts by adding an example of the prompt used to onboard the next agent instance.

 ---